thunderbird/comm-unified-l10n/README.md

 https://github.com/mnauw/git-remote-hg rather than utilizing the copy used by upstream.

-Unlike the original, there is no support for using a Github Personal Token for push access to the Github repository.
-It is expected that an SSH Deploy Key is used, and this project in fact uses `shimataro/ssh-key-action` to handle setting the key up.
+Like the original, a Github Personal Token with push access to the Github destination repository is needed.

 This project also caches the working copy that it creates using `actions/cache`.